 Time: Given enough time, you can manage to build almost anything.
 But how much time can you realistically devote to the project?
 How much of your interest revolves around creating the machine itself versus using the machine after it is done?
 Consider that it may be a good idea to go all the way through getting a simpler machine working before graduating to your ultimate CNC project.
 You will have learned a lot on the simpler machine and you’ll be that much more ready to tackle a complex machine.

 Projects: What do you want to make with your CNC machine?
-This will greatly affect the type of machine you build as well as the required specifications for that machine.
+Your main goal of what you want to make will greatly affect the type of machine you build as well as the required specifications for that machine.

 Let’s run down the machine types that are available and comment a little on how they fit with the various questions I asked you to consider.
 I’m going to tackle them in rough order of cost and complexity.